 Note that some HEFA feedstock concerns might be mitigated naturally as electric vehicle adoption grows (reducing need for RD) over time, causing RD facilities to shift towards SAF production.
 Access to renewable electricity, water, and clean hydrogen will also become a barrier as PtL scales in the years beyond 2030 and thus less in scope for this 2030 timeframe.
-For more information on electricity constraints, please read DOE's Liftoff Reports on VPPs and Innovative Grid Deployment.
-For more information on clean hydrogen considerations, please read the Clean Hydrogen Liftoff Report.^{xxvi}
+For more information on electricity constraints, please read DOE's Liftoff Reports.
+A linnovative Grid Deployment.
+For more information on clean hydrogen considerations, please read the Clean Hydrogen Liftoff Report.